What Is the First Sign of Glaucoma?

 It generally doesn’t take long to check for glaucoma.
 The examination is quick and includes a vision check, tonometry (measurement of eye pressure) and after dilation of your pupils with eyedrops, a visual check of your optic nerve.
 When glaucoma is suspected, special imaging to document the state of the optic nerve and a visual field test to check for peripheral vision loss will also be performed.

 Glaucoma (open-angle) is usually treated with medication but sometimes requires surgery.
+Some of the standard treatments for glaucoma include:

 • Eye drops — to lower eye pressure.